-(officially BRAIN, for Brain Research through Advancing Innovative Technlogies) headlines a series of White House "Grand Challenges," defined as "ambitious goals on a national or global scale that capture the imagination."
+The brain-mapping initiative (officially BRAIN, for Brain Research through Advancing Innovative Technlogies) headlines a series of White House "Grand Challenges," defined as "ambitious goals on a national or global scale that capture the imagination."
 The point, then, is not simply to tackle big questions, but also to shape the culture.
-[The 10 Biggest Mysteries of the Mind
+[The 10 Biggest Mysteries of the Mind]

 Place in history

 Science projects have arguably their greatest cultural effects when they become a shared historical memory.
 The archetype for historically significant Big Science would seem to be Neil Armstrong's first steps on the moon.
 The lunar landing occupies a haloed place in American history books; as A.O.
 Scott notes, the date of Armstrong's first small steps — July 20, 1969 — held a place beside Oct.
 11, 1492, and July 4, 1776, on his elementary school wall, and likely many others.